 What were you doing before coming to Wrexham Glyndŵr University?

 I was working full-time as a Pharmacy Technician which I have been doing for the past 20 years (I still currently work 2 days a week).
 I started out as a Saturday girl whilst studying media at college, then decided to save money to enable me to attend University but ‘life’ got in the way.
 I moved away and gained qualifications in this field of work.

 Moving back to the Shropshire area, I had more options to expand and change my career.
 Thinking back to my college days and how much I loved studying media, working with cameras and producing content, it made me realise that I needed to go back to what I was passionate about.

-Wrexham was offering the perfect course, not too far away from home life and didn’t seem to be a typical city style university.
-It felt the right size for me and didn’t have that ‘back to school feel’ which was good for a mature student.
+Wrexham was offering the perfect course, not too far away from home life and it didn’t seem to be a typical city style University.
+It felt the right size for me and didn’t have that ‘back to school' feel, which was good for a mature student.